kujunda-seda/template-love-game/README.md

 # [Game title]
 [Game description]

-_Note: This repo is not intended for contributing.
+> This repo is not intended for contributing.
 Its only purpose is to provide a ready-made template to create games with Lua and LÖVE framework for iOS without the need for time consuming setup.
+>
+> If you are new to [LÖVE](https://love2d.org) - it's a straightforward and easy-to-learn game development framework with a basic run loop, events and graphics.
+It doesn't limit your creativity as some engines do.
+And if you're into coding, you can create your new game literally in days, even if you had no prior experience with the [Lua language](https://www.lua.org/start.html).
+You just need four (or two) steps to start:
+> 1. Install the tools
+> 2. Create the repo
-Install the tools, create the repo, change Apple Developer team and app bundle identifier, distribute.
-Please make a fork if you require changes to the template._
+> 3. Change Apple Developer team and app bundle identifier
+> 4. Distribute to TestFlight
+>
+> _Replace the above text with your new game description._

 ## Development Environment Setup
 Developing iOS games with [LÖVE framework](https://love2d.org) consists of 2 parts: